 2023 Holiday Lights will most likely be the same time as years past (5pm – 10pm daily), but check in with the website as we get closer to Go Time!

 Catch holiday shows and entertainment like The Nutcracker Ballet and Rudolph, the Red-Nosed Reindeer at the Bushnell Center for the Performing Arts, and do some Christmas shopping in lovely downtown Hartford.
 If Pratt Street downtown reminds you of the kind of holiday street you’d see in a Lifetime movie, perhaps that could be because you’ve seen it in one!
 “Rediscovering Christmas” was shot there in 2019.

-There are lots of great options for where to stay during your holiday in Hartford; The Goodwin is a boutique hotel that keeps you right in the “Heart of Hartford,” but if you travel a couple of minutes up the road, you can stay in the historic Silas W. Robbins House, the gorgeous B&B featured in Hallmark’s “Christmas on Honeysuckle Lane.”
+There are lots of great options for where to stay during your holiday in Hartford, as well.
+The Goodwin is a boutique hotel that keeps you right in the “Heart of Hartford,” but if you travel a couple of minutes up the road, you can stay in the historic Silas W. Robbins House, the gorgeous B&B featured in Hallmark’s “Christmas on Honeysuckle Lane.”
 Let Hartford provide the setting for your own picture-perfect holiday experience!